sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 93.95.224.29
 ```

-If that doesn’t output valid nameserver(s), run:
+If that does not output valid nameserver(s), run:

 ```console
 $ cat /etc/network/interfaces | grep "dns-nameservers" | awk '{$1="";$0=$0;} NF=NF'
 93.95.224.28 93.95.224.29
 ```

-If that doesn’t output valid nameserver(s), run:
+If that does not output valid nameserver(s), run:

 ```console
 $ systemd-resolve --status | grep "DNS Servers" | awk '{print $3}'